chef-boneyard/chef-rfc/rfcXXX-github-issues-workflow.md

 # Chef GitHub Issues Workflow

 This RFC codifies the workflow Chef uses to track bug reports and contributions using [GitHub Issues](https://github.com/opscode/chef/issues).
-Goals of this workflow are:
+The terms and policies used in this workflow are defined by [RFC 30](https://github.com/chef/chef-rfc/blob/master/rfc030-maintenance-policy.md).

 ## Terms